Tocktock/TicTaeToeGame/README.md

-# TicTaeToe Games using VanillaJS
+# TicTaeToe Game using VanillaJS

     table size can be varied.
     fucntion is completed.